image

 2. Understanding and Meeting Shareholder Expectations

 The Board recognizes its responsibility to deliver long-term value to shareholders through the execution of the Company’s strategy and is accountable to shareholders for the Company’s performance over the long-term.
-Our strategic performance is measured by our Key Performance Indicators, which are detailed on page 12 of our 2021 Annual Report.

 The Board is committed to providing shareholders with clear and transparent information on the Group’s strategy and financial performance.
 Any published announcements, financial reports and key documents are publicly available and are regularly updated on the Group’s website.
-Our Directors meet with selected key shareholders and research analysts following the announcement of results and obtain appropriate feedback.

 Enquiries from individual shareholders are welcomed.
 The Board makes itself available to all shareholders at the Company’s Annual General Meeting each year.
 The results of the Meeting are published via a regulatory news service and on this website.